scout-app/scout-app/documentation/translate-scout.md

 ## Translating Scout-App 2

+Below are 3 different ways of contributing, pick whichever is easiest for you.

 ### Detailed Google Sheets Instructions

 1. Log into your Google Account and go to this URL: